Musa Alami: Death

 Musa Alami died in Amman on 8 June 1984 as a result of circulatory collapse.
 His funeral took place in the Al-Aqsa Mosque.
 The Israel Defense Forces crossing on the eastern exit of Jericho, through which Palestinians traveling to Jordan via the Allenby Bridge pass, is named after him.
-The site of the farm which Alami built is still commonly known as "the Musa Alami farm".
+The site of the farm that Alami built is still commonly known as "the Musa Alami farm".